DIA Fleet Course

 The ADI must:

-- Have an understanding of the aims and benefits of coaching
+- Have an understanding of the aims and benefits of coaching, and be confident in applying coaching techniques in car

 - Have an understanding of learning styles